iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.adph.exposurenotifications___v1.3/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.adph.exposurenotifications 3 reviews"/>
 </p>

+> The app started working wonderfully.
+But at the end of October, it stopped.
+No new upgrades and no notifications.
+I will try and download the app again.<br> :date: __2020-12-06 13:31:12__

 > Great if it would work.
 I tested positive and want to alert others by using the app.
 When it asks me to verify the code sent to my phone, I can't because it never sends the code.
 I've tried over and over.<br> :date: __2020-12-01 18:35:17__

 > None<br> :date: __2020-11-25 00:11:08__